Iowa Artist Fellowship Program

-The Iowa Arts Council is committed to recognizing the impact individual artists have on the vitality of the arts in Iowa.
+The Iowa Arts Council is committed to recognizing the impact individual artists, filmmakers, musicians, and creative writers have on the vitality of the arts in Iowa.
 The Artist Fellowship Program provides support to individuals who demonstrate exceptional creativity in the arts and the capacity for continued contributions to the excellence and innovation of the arts in the state.
-The Artist Fellowship Program seeks to elevate the arts in Iowa by advancing the artistic careers of Iowa artists through funding and professional development.
+The Artist Fellowship Program seeks to elevate the arts in Iowa by advancing the artistic careers of Iowa artists, filmmakers, musicians and creative writers through funding and professional development.
 Fellowship recipients exemplify the following program priorities:

-- Excellence & Innovation – Artist capitalizes on new, emerging methods or trends in their field, achieving artistic vision through unique and highly creative means in concept and form
+- Excellence & Innovation – Applicant capitalizes on new, emerging methods or trends in their field, achieving artistic vision through unique and highly creative means in concept and form

-- Career Readiness – Artist is at a pivotal stage in artistic career and is committed to advancing to the next level
+- Career Readiness – Applicant is at a pivotal stage in artistic career and is committed to advancing to the next level

-- Public Value – Artist contributes to the vitality of arts in Iowa by actively creating and presenting new work that is accessible to Iowans
+- Public Value – Applicant contributes to the vitality of arts in Iowa by actively creating and presenting new work that is accessible to Iowans

 Funding for the Artist Fellowship Program is made possible by an annual appropriation from the Iowa Legislature to the Iowa Arts Council, a division of the Iowa Department of Cultural Affairs, and by the National Endowment for the Arts, a federal agency.
-Applicants must adhere to the funding policies of the Iowa Arts Council.
+Applicants must adhere to the funding policies of the Iowa Arts Council and federal government through 2 CFR Part 200.

-Applicants will be notified of selection decisions by July 1, 2020.
+Applicants will be notified of funding decisions via email by June 30, 2021.

 The Artist Fellowship Program is a partnership between the Iowa Arts Council and selected fellows.
 Fellows are expected to fully engage in the professional development and networking opportunities provided, as well as to utilize the integrated funding and promotional resources offered over the course of the fellowship period.

-The Artist Fellowship Program seeks to support professional, active Iowa artists at a pivotal stage who are committed to advancing their artistic career.
+The Artist Fellowship Program seeks to support professional, active Iowa artists, filmmakers, musicians and creative writers at a pivotal stage who are committed to advancing their artistic career.
 Applicants are expected to demonstrate why now is the appropriate time in their artistic career for the one-time award.

 The Artist Fellowship Program is not an award to support a specific art project, an award of recognition for lifetime achievements nor is it an award for artists just beginning their careers.